 claim medical, rehabilitation or wage-loss benefits through WorkSafeBC.

 Under certain circumstances, you may choose to claim compensation through WorkSafeBC or ICBC.
-Please speak to your adjuster for more details.
+Please speak to your claims representative for more details.

 Yes, we'll reimburse the amount that is required to resolve your claim.
-Please speak to your adjuster for more details.
+Please speak to your claims representative for more details.

 ICBC would determine if you were responsible for contributing to a passenger's injuries using precedent and case laws, considering: